kjaquier/rails-interval-tree/README.md

 ## Intervals trees ?
 Intervals trees are just a representation for n-ary trees.
-The advantages of interval trees, are that you don't have any recursive calls during selection of the tree.
-The downside is that inserting and removing data is painfull and cost a lot.
+The advantages of interval trees, are that you don't have any recursive calls during selection of the tree, everything is flat !
+The downside is that inserting and removing data is painfull and expensive.

 The implementation came from these lectures :